wendehals/bricks-cli/README.md

     Available Commands:
-    api         Groups all commands for the Rebrickable API. collection  Groups all commands for working with bricks collections. export      Exports the JSON input as HTML. help        Help about any command
+    api         Groups all commands for the Rebrickable API. collection  Groups all commands for working with part collections. export      Exports the JSON input as HTML. help        Help about any command

+    Flags:
     -h, --help      help for bricks
     -v, --version   version for bricks

     Use "bricks [command] --help" for more information about a command.

 ## bricks api Subcommands